Lukastuong123/Lukastuong123/README.md

 🌱 Lukas has nearly 4 years of expereince in Data Science, Data Enginnering Generative AI, ChatGPT, NLP, and Deeplearning.
 He has spearheaded several projects to deliver data-driven insights to organizations & businesses.
 He excells at creating regression models, using descriptive and predictive data modeling to implement action-oriented solutions to business problems.
 Having been to 25 countries and territories for academic and professional purposes , He is flexible to work with people regardless backgrounds and cultures.

-At Capgemini, I have worked as:
+At Capgemini, he has worked as:
 - Senior Data Engineer- Meta/Facebook
 - Senior Data Scientist- Virgin Voyage
 - Senior Data Scientist- Cisco